 Other Headings of Damage

 There are other headings of damage which usually comprise actual expenses incurred by an injured person.
 These include past and future medical expenses, travel expenses, weekly benefits and can also include the future rehabilitation expenses associated with the need for ongoing medical treatment.

-In some instances where the injury is quite debilitating you may entitled to damages for your need for assistance with selfcare activities, household chores, gardening and/or handyman activities.
+In some instances where the injury is quite debilitating, you may be entitled to damages and compensation for your need for assistance with selfcare activities, household chores, gardening and/or handyman activities.
 You may also have a need for aids and appliances to assist you while you recover.

-Restrictions for Injured Workers
+Workers Compensation Claim – Restrictions for Injured Workers

-There is a complex process which needs to be followed and Bradford Legal have considerable experience and expertise in ensuring the process is correctly followed and giving our clients the best opportunity to proceed with a common law claim against their employer for a serious injury should it be necessary.
+The team at Bradford Legal have considerable experience and expertise in ensuring the process is correctly followed.
+We strive to give our clients the best opportunity to proceed with a claim against their employer for any injury should it be necessary.

-Why You Need a Personal Injury Lawyer
+Why You Need a Personal Injury Lawyer To Claim Compensation